 - the learning support that is available.

-In the course outline, and again in initial lectures, tell students that if they need special arrangements made, they should speak to staff at SEADU.
+In the course outline, and again in initial lectures, let students know that if they need special arrangements made, they should speak to staff at Equitable Learning Services.

 Develop students' assessment literacy